 Tiny flowers bloomed on the red weedy plant a couple days ago and today, even though it’s a cold hazy day like it’s been all week, the bees were all over the flowers.

-I was informed today that the plant is called Sorrel and the leaves are edible, kind of the tangy side, though not so delectible for humans once they’ve gone to seed.
+I was informed today that the plant is called Sorrel and the leaves are edible, kind of the tangy side, though not so delectable for humans once they’ve gone to seed.
+(It’s also possible to grow it.)

 Whatever is going on, the bees seem to appreciate the sorrel as a source of pollen.
 Here’s a video I shot on my phone and my regular camera to prove it: